Wentworth C of E (c) Primary School Governing Body

 Safeguarding/SEND/Pupil Premium/Disadvantaged pupils Religious Ethos

-Health Wellbeing and Personal Development Team
+Health Wellbeing and Personal Development team/Parent Voice/website compliance

 The role of the governing body